FRDC; Tasmanian Government; Tassal; Petuna; Huon Aquaculture.

 The future of salmon farming in Macquarie Harbour depends on its long term environmental sustainability.
 This project will help inform the likely effectiveness and duration of any given fallowing or remediation strategy, and as such is essential for both operational management of farming activities and the long-term management of the harbour.

-The project's first Progress Report is available here.
+The project's first Progress Report in May 2017 is available here. and the second from October 2017 is here.

 Interested in this project?